SkafteNicki/dtu_mlops/s10_extra/high_performance_clusters.md

 ## Cluster architectures

 In very general terms, cluster can come as two different kind of systems: supercomputers and LSF (Load Sharing Facility).
-A supercomputer (as shown below) is organized into different modules, that are seperated by network link.
+A supercomputer (as shown below) is organized into different modules, that are separated by network link.
 When you login to a supercomputer you will meet the front end which contains all the software needed to run computations.
 When you submit a job it will get sent to the backend modules which in most cases includes: general compute modules (CPU), acceleration modules (GPU), a memory module (RAM) and finally a storage module (HDD).
 Depending